 “Albuquerque tower, six six seven five lima, mind if I just land on two-six?”

 “Approved” comes the response.
-It’s just a long taxi to the fixed base operator, where we have a rental car waiting.
+It’s just a long taxi to the FBO (Fixed Base Operator), where we have a rental car waiting.

 As we load into the rental car with our bags, the sun sets over the western rim of the valley.
 The colors of the red land and the deep blue darkness of the sky are almost overwhelming.
 Moments like these are why we fly.
 We’re able to see beauty that many never get to see.
 In the car with the Good Professor, I feel fortunate.
 Very fortunate indeed.